Your support and participation goes directly towards safer streets and youth programs in our community. Meet those making a difference!

-YMCA of Northwest Florida directed funds to:
+YMCA of Northwest Florida

 The YMCA of Northwest Florida

-The Y has been a leader in youth development, adult wellness and community support in the FloridaPanhandle for 140 years.
-With a mission to put Christian principles into practice through programs that build healthy spirit, mind and body for all, the programs supported are designed to nurture the full potential of children and teens by helping them
+The Y has been a leader in youth development, healthy living, and social responsibility in the Florida Panhandle for nearly 150 years.
+With a mission to put Christian principles into practice through programs that build healthy spirit, mind and body for all, the programs supported are designed to nurture the full potential of children and teens by helping them strengthen muscles and more.
+Kids learn skills such as caring, confidence, honesty, respect and responsibility.
+The Y is committed to saying YES to all and offers Y Assistance to anyone who needs financial help to join the Y experience.

 Bike Pensacola